Vibrant rail sector makes the UK an attractive home for overseas investors

 - Electricity – BEIS data 2016 on industrial prices including tax; Property – FDI Benchmark; Salaries – ERI Salary Expert

-DB Schenker, Department for International Trade (DIT), Freightliner, High Speed 2, Hitachi Rail Europe, National College for High Speed Rail, Network Rail, Office of Rail and Road (ORR), Rail Alliance, Rail Delivery Group (RDG), Rail Safety and Standards Board (RSSB), Rhomberg Sersa, Unipart Rail, Volker Rail, Wabtec Corporation
+DB Schenker AG, Department for International Trade (DIT), Freightliner, Hitachi Rail Europe, HS2 Ltd (High Speed Two), iPort Rail, National College for High Speed Rail, Network Rail, Office of Rail and Road (ORR), Rail Alliance, Rail Safety and Standards Board (RSSB), Rhomberg Sersa, Unipart Rail, Volker Rail, Wabtec Corporation